thosgood/this-weeks-finds/markdown/151-200/week200.md

 I'm making some changes in my life.
-For many years I've dreamt of writing a book on higher-dimensional algebra that will explain n-categories and their applications to homotopy theory, representation theory, quantum physics, combinatorics, logic - you name it!
+For many years I've dreamt of writing a book on higher-dimensional algebra that will explain
+$n$-categories and their applications to homotopy theory, representation theory, quantum physics, combinatorics, logic - you name it!
 It's an intimidating goal, because every time I learn something new about these subjects I want to put it in this imaginary book, so it keeps getting